Yad-Tazheh/Python-Journey/014-movie_collection_manager/README.md

 )
 ```

-This allows relationship operations such as:
+This allows operations such as:

 ```python
 movie.actors.append(actor)